 Studies in the past have suggested that many people in rural India, despite having working toilets at home, continue to go out into the open believing it is more sanitary to defecate far from home.Hundreds of millions of people defecating outside leads to large numbers of hygiene-related diseases and premature deaths.
 Reports say some of the new toilets are being used as storerooms by people who consider toilets at home unhygienic.
 Campaigners say that building toilets is not enough and that motivating people to use them is equally important.

-However, in August 2015, another report on Washington Post threw light on progress of the government in educating people about toilet use.
-It claimed that Indian government’s sanitation drives failed to sway those who believe going outdoors is more wholesome.
+However, in August 2015, another report on the Washington Post threw light on the progress of the government in educating people about toilet use.
+It claimed that the Indian government’s sanitation drives failed to sway those who believe going outdoors is more wholesome.

 We are not facing any problem in the case of construction, but the major issue of toilet usage is our challenge, and regarding this we are helpless.